GROMACS

 export OMP_NUM_THREADS=1

-The following script will run a GROMACS MD job using 2 nodes (576 cores) with 24 MPI processes per node (48 MPI processes in total), one per CCD and 12 OpenMP threads per MPI process.
+The following SLURM submission will run a GROMACS MD job using 2 nodes with 48 MPI processes per node (96 MPI processes in total), and 6 OpenMP threads per MPI process (576 cores in total).
+Gromacs typically recommends between 1 and 8 OpenMP threads per MPI process.

 #SBATCH --nodes=2